Maldives and the World Bank: World Bank Projects

-The Maldives has participated in 32 projects with the World Bank as previously mentioned.
+The Maldives has participated in 32 projects with the World Bank.
 Historically the World Bank assisted in carrying out projects to promote tourism, improve education, and develop the private sector.
 The focus for projects in the region has shifted over time as the political climate changes and new problems arise.
 Currently the World Bank strategy for assistance in the Maldives revolves around three core objectives: promoting economic opportunities, building resilience to climate change, and strengthening fiscal sustainability.
 The most recent World Bank project in the Maldives, approved on July 1, 2019, involves increasing budget capability, strengthening policy framework, and preventing harmful effects of natural disasters and climate change.

 Significant Projects

 This table displays a list of the most important projects that have previously taken place, or are currently active in the Maldives ranging from commitments of $13.15 million to $20 million.